SnowyMouse/chimera/README.md

 **Usage:** `chimera_af [true/false]`

-#### Auto centering
-In stock Halo, vehicle auto centering is based on frame rate.
-Chimera allows you to either fix it or turn it off completely, as this can be annoying.
-- 0 is Halo's normal behavior
-- 1 is fixed behavior (tick-based)
-- 2 is no auto centering whatsoever

-**Usage:** `chimera_auto_center [0/1/2]`

 #### Auto uncrouching
 When on the ground, the game disabled crouching if the player was running at full speed.
 You can re-enable this behavior if you want.